 2. Victoria Park

-This East London green spot is the oldest purpose built park in London boasting a wide array of wildlife and nature this is a perfect walk to take in the changing seasons.
+This east London green spot is the oldest purpose built park in London boasting a wide array of wildlife and nature this is a perfect walk to take in the changing seasons.
 And even better?
-At the edge of Vicky Park you’ll stroll to The People’s Park Tavern a gorgeous beer garden that backs onto the park for your post-walk-pint.
+At the edge of Vicktoria Park you’ll stroll to The People’s Park Tavern – one of Hackney’s best pubs that offers a gorgeous beer garden – that backs onto the park for your post-walk-pint.

 3. Hampstead Heath